Reoptimize-Systems/rnfoundry/wave/doc/sphinx/installation.rst

 copy of the Nemoh solver is not provided with the toolbox.
 You must obtain this software separately.
-Further information on where Nemoh should be installed is available in the section _nemoh-interface-exec-loc.
+Further information on where Nemoh should be installed is available in the section :ref:`nemoh-interface-exec-loc`.
 For convenience, a copy of Nemoh 2.03 (the latest stable release) may be downloaded from the following
 location: `RenewNet Foundry Nemoh Downloads`_.